 Generous bonus offer for new customers

-The Ink Business Cash welcome offer is excellent for people who have plenty of business expenses they can cover with plastic.
-When you sign up, you can earn $750 in bonus cash when you spend $7,500 on purchases within three months of account opening.
+The Ink Business Cash’s welcome offer is excellent for people who have plenty of business expenses to cover with a card.
+When you sign up, you can earn $900 in bonus cash back when you spend $6,000 on purchases within three months of account opening.

 Stellar bonus categories